JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/Templates/REDEBRIEFME.md

 ---

 ## Overview
-`JSopX.WebApi` is the entry point for mobile apps, browsers, and other consumers.
+`JSopX.WebAPI` is the entry point for mobile apps, browsers, and other consumers.
 It provides standardized JSON endpoints, orchestrates validation and business rules, and enforces versioned contracts.

 **Highlights**:
 - Swagger/OpenAPI docs